 When is Carnival 2025 in Barcelona?

 If you are one of those who are already wondering what day is Carnival this 2024, we tell you the most important dates.
 As you know, the dates vary every year, as they depend on the lunar calendar.
-Carnval starts seven weeks after the first full moon of winter, so this year it will start a little later than last year.
+Carnval starts seven weeks after the first full moon of winter, so this year it will start slightly later than last year.

 As every year, the celebration will kick off on Maundy Thursday -the last Thursday before the beginning of Lent- which this year will be from February 27 to March 5, the famous Ash Wednesday and the day when the sardine is buried.